 Bluebell Vineyard Estates, Hindleap, Brut, Winemaker’s Classic Blend, Quality English Sparkling Wine, East Sussex, UK, 2010.

-Consumer tasting note: a more than delicate toasty-gingery-cidery nose with edges of leaf tea and anise; medium(ish) body, baked apple and pastry with spicy ginger and broom on the palate, decent length.
+Consumer tasting note: a more than delicate toasty-gingery-cidery nose with edges of leaf tea and anise; medium(ish) body, baked apple and pastry with spicy ginger and gorse flower (delicate coconut-like) on the palate, decent length.
 Decant for an hour – into a jug then back into the bottle and closed airtight for an hour.

 WSET style tasting note